Prayer & Meditation

 Be Still and Know

 Wordless forms of prayer can be natural shifts into deeper states that we would rightly call meditation.
 We need meditation.
-As daily hygiene for the body, daily meditation is hygiene for the mind.
+As daily hygiene for the body, daily meditation is hygiene for the mind and spirit.
 Meditation is the simplest and most precious gift we can give ourselves.
 It needs no beliefs to benefit us.
 Simply being still, focusing upon our breath, and kindly observing phenomena in our mind with no comment, all naturally integrate our whole self into this moment.
 There is great, life-altering power in just this.
 Meditation is a movement into the depth of being in which there is innate knowing, understanding, and wisdom of God.

 Evidence in Scripture